dakixr/htpy-uikit/README.md

 - Copy components into your app (not import at runtime) so Tailwind sees classes and you can fully customize
 - Ships a default theme (CSS variables) you can import and override

+## Architecture

+Components are htpy helper functions that generate HTML with inline Tailwind CSS classes.
+Interactive behavior is handled by Alpine.js directives (`x-data`, `x-show`, `@click`, etc.) rather than custom JavaScript.
+The CLI (`htpyuikit`) copies component files into your project, allowing Tailwind to see all classes and enabling full customization.
+This design is inspired by [Basecoat UI](https://basecoatui.com/), ported to Python/htpy.

 ## Demo

 🚀 **[Live Demo](https://dakixr.github.io/htpy-uikit/)** - See all components in action with the kitchen sink demo